JasonDai1219/NBA_data_analysis/README.md

 People may think that if a player has ever played in a city that has huge market and fans, won an MVP award, or played in the national team in Olympics, then the player will be more likely to gain higher salary.
 Thus we added these features in our original dataframe. add heads of datasets later on.

+## Justification on model selection
+- We can tell that the `Salary` of NBA players has a roughly linear relationship with other numerical variables, thus, we would use `Linear Regression`.
+However, it is important to verify that degree 1 polynomial regression(Linear Regression) is indeed the best choice, so we would perform a `cross-validation` to see which degree works the best for us.